(Troy, New York, July 21, 1893 – Rochester, New York, March 9, 1965).1

 His name is on the New York National Guard muster rolls for the Mexican Punitive Campaign of 1916–17; as a member of the Second Infantry he would presumably have served under General Pershing on the Mexican border in the summer of 1916.5 When he registered for the draft in June 1917, he was in R.O.T.C. at Madison Barracks in New York.
 On the form he noted that he had served four years in the infantry and had the rank of corporal.
 He married Mary Ethel Harkness in Ithaca, New York, just before graduating from Cornell ground school on September 1, 1917.6

-Desson, along with most of his ground school class mates, chose or was chosen to continue training in Italy, so he became one of the 150 cadets of the “Italian” or “second Oxford detachment” who sailed to England on the Carmania.
+Desson, along with most of his ground school class mates, chose or was chosen to continue training in Italy, so he became one of the 150 men of the “Italian” or “second Oxford detachment” who sailed to England on the Carmania.
 They left New York for Halifax on September 18, 1917, and departed Halifax as part of a convoy for the Atlantic crossing on September 21, 1917.
-When the Carmania docked at Liverpool on October 2, 1917, the cadets learned that they were not to proceed to Italy, but to remain in England, where they would attend ground school (again) at the Royal Flying Corps’s No. 2 School of Military Aeronautics at Oxford University.
+When the Carmania docked at Liverpool on October 2, 1917, the men learned that they were not to proceed to Italy, but to remain in England, where they would attend ground school (again) at the Royal Flying Corps’s No. 2 School of Military Aeronautics at Oxford University.
 After a month of this, most of the detachment, including Desson, travelled to Harrowby Camp near Grantham in Lincolnshire to attend machine gun school.
+He initially trained with a group that included Joseph Kirkbride Milnor, who kept a photo of the group.

-In mid-November, fifty of the Grantham cadets, including Desson, were selected to go on to flying schools.
+In mid-November, fifty of the Grantham men, including Desson, were selected to go on to flying schools.
 On November 19, 1917, he, along with his ground school classmate Weston Whitney Goodnow, as well as William Joseph Armstrong, Norman Kenneth Berry, Murton Llewellyn Campbell, Charles William Harold Douglass, Bradley Cleaver Lawton, Clair Rutherford Oberst, Earl William Sweeney, and George Herbert Zellers, set off for Doncaster in south Yorkshire where Nos.
 41 and 49 Reserve [Training] Squadrons were located.
 Desson was assigned to No. 49 Training Squadron and roomed in Doncaster with Lawton and Murton Campbell; they trained on Maurice Farman Shorthorns.7 Soon after Christmas, Desson went to South Carlton and No. 45 T.S., a “pool squadron,” where men awaited assignment.
 His R.A.F. service record notes that on December 27, 1917 he was “for disposal.”
-There is a photo in John Chadbourn Rorison’s album of Desson standing next to a Sopwith Pup at No. 3 T.S. at Shoreham-by-Sea in the first part of the year, and this suggests that this was Desson’s assignment after Doncaster.8 At the end of January 1918 he went back to South Carlton, to No. 61 T.S.9 A recommendation that he be commissioned as a first lieutenant was forwarded by Pershing to Washington on March 19, 1918; the cablegram confirming the appointment is dated April 2, 1918.10
+There is a photo in John Chadbourn Rorison’s album of Desson standing next to a Sopwith Pup at No. 3 T.S. at Shoreham-by-Sea in the first part of the year, and this suggests that this was Desson’s assignment after Doncaster.8 At the end of January 1918 he went back to South Carlton, to No. 61 T.S.; there are some engaging photos of him there taken by fellow second Oxford detachment member Joseph Kirkbride Milnor.9 A recommendation that he be commissioned as a first lieutenant was forwarded by Pershing to Washington on March 19, 1918; the cablegram confirming the appointment is dated April 2, 1918.10

 I have found no record of Desson’s advanced training, but he had evidently completed it by May 11, 1918.
 On that day he was posted to the R.A.F. and apparently attached to 2 A.S.D. in France; he was probably at the associated pilots pool, awaiting assignment to a squadron.11 On May 16, 1918, he was posted to No. 209 Squadron R.A.F., a Camel squadron stationed at Bertangles, a few miles north of Amiens—which city, as a result of the first phase of the German Spring Offensive, was now only about ten miles from the front.12